The Grudge: Home media

+Reception

 Box office

-The Grudge was theatrically released in the United States by Columbia Pictures on October 22, 2004, and opened at 3,348 theaters.
 The film generated $39.1 million in ticket sales in its first weekend (October 22–24), exceeding the expectations of box-office analysts and Sony Pictures executives.
 Ticket sales declined 43% on the second weekend, earning $21.8 million.
 It grossed $110.4 million in the United States and Canada, with $76.9 million in other territories, for a worldwide total of $187.3 million.